bingen/rpi_docker_home_server/README.md

     passwd

-You can also set up paswwordless access with:
+You can also set up paswordless access with:

     ssh-copy-id -i ~/.ssh/your-key_rsa.pub pirate@your-rpi -o "IdentitiesOnly yes"